X-Veloper/terraform-elestio-opensearch-cluster/README.md

   }
 ```

-Here is an example of how to use the cluster and all its nodes in the [Javascript client](https://opensearch.org/docs/latest/clients/javascript/index/) of Opensearch.
+Here is an example of how to use the Opensearch cluster and all its nodes in the [Javascript client](https://opensearch.org/docs/latest/clients/javascript/index/).

 ```js
 // Javascript example